 Months of entry

 From Genesis to JM Coetzee, our MA in English offers you a rich and exciting experience of higher level literary study.
-You will broaden your knowledge and appreciation of different genres, periods, techniques and writers, and of the ways in which they have been transmitted and read.
-You will develop your independent skills in literary research that will culminate in a dissertation on a topic and texts of your own choosing.
+You'll broaden your knowledge and appreciation of different genres, periods, techniques and writers, and of the ways in which they have been transmitted and read.
+You'll also develop your independent skills in literary research that will culminate in a dissertation on a topic and texts of your own choosing.
 This course can help you pursue or develop a career in the media, culture and knowledge industries, and other professions that require understanding of literature and culture, and skills in the creative use of textual analysis.

 Fees and funding